w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to more easily navigate them
-* provide table summaries that help identify the tables purpose
+* provide table summaries that explain what the table is about
-* write captions that:
+* write table descriptions that:
-  * provide navigational hints for complex tables
   * describe how the table is organized
   * provide information about the type of data in each column and row
+  * provide navigational hints for complex tables
 * explain requirements for authoring tools to:
   * support the inclusion of table summaries and descriptions
   * produce appropriate markup for table summaries and descriptions